-This island was previously a military base and has only been open to the public in the last few years.
-Best explored in summer, there’s a few picture perfect cafes and paddle boards for rent.
+Previously a military base, Vallisaari has only recently been opened to the public.
+Best explored in summer, there are a few picture perfect cafes and Stand Up Paddle boards for rent.

 4. Uunisaari, Liuskasaari & Liuskaluoto

-These three connected islands can be reached by a bridge over frozen water in winter, with the rewards of a sauna, cafe and pizza restaurant- Skiffer awaiting you.
+These three connected islands can be reached by a bridge in winter.
+The rewards of a sauna, cafe and pizza restaurant- Skiffer awaits!

 5. Harakka & Särkkä

 This popular island off the north east of the city can be accessed via bridges from Kalasatama or Kulosaari.
-There’s a beach, picnic grounds, restaurant, free tennis courts, and even a high ropes course.
+Once there you’ll find a beach, picnic grounds, restaurant, free tennis courts, and even a high ropes course.
 Buses also run to and around the island.

 8. Korkeasaari Zoo

-This island is home to Helsinki’s Zoo which houses 150 animal species and 1,000 pant species.
+Home to Helsinki’s Zoo, Korkeasaari houses 150 animal species and 1,000 pant species.
 Established in 1889, it’s one of the oldest zoos in the world.
-Access is via a bridge from Mustikkamaa all through the year and in summer ferries also run from the city.
+Access is via a bridge from Mustikkamaa throughout the year and in summer ferries run from the city.

-This larger island is off the west coast of the city and is a popular place for locals to go jogging and walking- especially on the weekend.
-There’s a large open air museum and during mid-summer the island comes alive, hosting one of the largest bonfires in Helsinki.
-The island also has a few cafes and a restaurant as well as many historical wooden buildings.
+This larger island off the west coast of the city is a popular place for locals to go jogging and walking- especially on the weekend.
+There’s a large open air museum consisting of historical buildings which come alive during summer.
+On mid-summer’s eve Seurasaari plays host to one of the largest summer celebration bonfires in Helsinki.
+The island also has several cafes, a restaurant and sauna.